 Our school was first founded in 1852 with a one-room school and one teacher for all 8 grades.
 Needless to say, we've come a long way since then!
 Now our school has 600 students, a full dedicated staff and faculty for Early Childhood through 8th grades.
 We have a soccer field, football field, and multiple gyms.
 Our school is accredited and a National Exemplary School.
 Salem Lutheran School.

-The Family Center sits on the original 3.5 acres site of our first church built in 1885.
-The Family Center was the original Early Childhood center and now serves as our Mission Center and a Spanish-speaking church (on Sunday mornings).
-It also has a gym where volleyball and basketball practices and tournaments are held.
+Hilltop Gym sits on the original 3.5 acres site of our first church built in 1885.
+Hilltop Gym was the original Early Childhood center and now serves as our Mission Center and a Spanish-speaking church (on Sunday mornings).
+It is also used by Alodia and Salem School as a gym for volleyball and basketball.

 Historical Archives Center: